AriFordsham/GHCWiki/static-pointers.md

     g = encode
 ```

 `g` is gonna use the `Binary a` dictionary provided to `test2`, which makes the body of `g` not closed.
 The renamer, however, cannot detect this.
+We could either:

+- implement the test for *closedness* in the typechecker instead, or
-We would need to check *closeness* in the typechecker and have the renamer stop checking *closeness* and *top-levelness* (?).
+- check *type-closedness* in the typechecker using the flag `tct_closed`.